The application for the 2024 entering cohort is now available at https://applypsp.phoenixmed.arizona.edu/.

 About the Program

-The Pathway Scholars Program (PSP) is for Arizona residents who desire to pursue a career in medicine.
-The program is designed for students who have experienced unique or greater than average challenges in preparing to become competitive medical school applicants.
-Consideration will be given to Arizona Residents that are:
+This program is designed for students who have experienced unique or greater-than-average challenges in preparing to become competitive medical school applicants.
+Consideration will be given to Arizona residents that are:

 - Socioeconomically disadvantaged.